howard99yu/yeon-chungha/README.md

 Once the program is running, user first needs to load the input file before carrying on any other functions.
 Quiting the program without saving will not save any changes made during the program.

+Otherwise, user can run the program by opening "project.cpp" with "sample input.csv" in same directory.